| | | | | | |

 This post may contain affiliate links.

-I love a good ethnic dish and this Pancit Recipe is one that we have always enjoyed!
+I love a good ethnic dish and this Pancit is one that we have always enjoyed!
 I learned it from a friend of the family many years ago and we haven’t turned back.

 It has a variety of ingredients, most of which you can easily get at your local grocer, so that is a real big plus for us when it comes to this dish.